Two families prayed.

 He let Job have his time for grief.
 He gave him a season of the soul to think and ponder.

 But there was a time to call Job to something greater.
 The life of faith.
 It was an excruciating crisis point.
 Would Job become bitter?
 Or would he get the breakthrough of faith?

 Job’s questions were never answered.
 In essence all God said was, “I am the Maker of the Universe.
 Trust me.”

 And Job did.

-Sometimes God will helps us understand at a later date.
+Sometimes God helps us understand at a later date.
 Sometime he doesn’t.
-Sometimes the hardest things ever in life we have to place in the box that says, “I Don’t Understand But I Will Trust You.”
+Sometimes the hardest things ever in life is that we have to place situations in the box that says, “I Don’t Understand But I Will Trust You.”

 It comes down to trust.